catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 - **Track record of successfully delivering projects.** Skills aren't enough, either.
 Funders want to know you can *finish* this research.
 - **Communication skills.** And it's not just about your research chops, either.
 Funders expect you to communicate with them about your progress and also to disseminate your findings more broadly.

-Above all, they're seeking reassurance that you're going to complete the research within the timeframe and not spend all the money on crisps.
+Above all, they're seeking reassurance that you're going to complete the research within the timeframe and not spend all the money on crisps 😳

 Specific funders will also have other priorities, such as: